Warwick Students’ Union is committed to continually improving our impact on the environment.

 We monitor our performance on waste production and energy usage with the aim of reducing both where it is possible, and we look at ways to reduce any associated negative impacts from our activities.

 This section of the website shows our current policy and details on the various activities we have identified as having greatest environmental impact.

-If you have suggestions on how we can improve our environmental impact, please get in touch with email@example.com
+If you have suggestions for how we can reduce our environmental impact, please contact:

 Warwick Students’ Union is committed to improving our sustainability processes and our impact on the environment.